Everything we know so far about Gran Turismo 7

 Gran Turismo 7 Features

 A couple of things are immediately noticeable from the first trailer.
 For one, the in-race UI looks basically the same as it does in GT Sport.
-That's totally fine, it may not be perfect but it does a good job at presenting the important information and doesn't necessarily need any big changes.
+That's totally fine, it may not be perfect, but it does a good job at presenting the important information and doesn't necessarily need any big changes.

-More importantly for fans of the series is the fact it looks like fully tuning and customizing cars is back on the table.
+More importantly for fans of the series is the fact that fully tuning and customizing cars is back on the table.
 One of the areas of focus right out of the gate has been the parts shop, with a wide range of parts to make your ride go faster.

 There's obviously an in-game currency system that pays for these parts, and one of the questions remaining here is whether there will be any microtransactions to help you get more.